 Farm to School

-Food First NL acts as the provincial lead for a nationwide farm to school movement being led by Farm to Cafeteria Canada.
-Together, we provide up to $10,000, and hands-on support to a school to help them establish new food programs and food-based learning activities on their premises.
-The primary goal is to improve access to healthy food in the school environment, while also enhancing student food literacy, and sparking their interest in the food system.
+Food First NL is the provincial lead for a nationwide farm-to-school movement led by Farm to Cafeteria Canada.
+We support schools that wish to apply for grants to establish new or expand food programs and food-based learning activities on their premises.
+The primary goal is to improve access to fresh food in the school environment, while also enhancing student food literacy, and sparking their interest in the food system.

 Photo Apr 29, 12 26 22 PM.jpg